Geometry-Aware Uncertainty Quantification via Conformal Prediction on Manifolds: Experiments

-Across both experiments, the adaptive geodesic method consistently achieves the best conditional coverage uniformity and worst-case coverage while maintaining valid marginal coverage.
-Two distinct mechanisms drive the improvement: (i)~\emph{adaptivity}—normalizing by $\shat(x)$ standardizes conformity scores across difficulty levels, yielding uniform conditional coverage when the estimator is informative ($r > 0.3$); and (ii)~\emph{geometry}—geodesic caps have position-independent area on $\Sph$, whereas coordinate rectangles waste area due to metric distortion.
-The $\shat$ residual correlation~$r$ serves as a practical diagnostic: on IGRF-14, $r = 0.516$ translates to a 71\% reduction in conditional coverage standard deviation.
-We recommend computing this diagnostic on a validation set before deployment; if $r < 0.15$, the standard geodesic method is preferable.
+Across both experiments, the adaptive geodesic method gives the most uniform conditional coverage and the strongest worst-bin coverage while preserving the marginal guarantee.
+The improvement comes from two complementary choices.
+The first is adaptivity: scaling by $\shat(x)$ makes conformity scores more comparable across easy and hard regions.
+The second is geometry: geodesic caps have position-independent area on $\Sph$, whereas coordinate rectangles spend area unevenly because of metric distortion.
+The correlation between $\shat(x)$ and the residual can be used as a practical diagnostic.
+In the IGRF-14 experiment, $r = 0.516$ is associated with a 71\% reduction in conditional coverage standard deviation.
+If this correlation is weak on a validation set, for example below about $0.15$, the standard geodesic method may be preferable.